#beCREATIVE Contest- Show us YOUR creativity and win prizes!

 Prize(s)

-- The total number of Contest winners in this competition is three (3) winners each receiving a GoPay Voucher worth 500,000 IDR, to be determined by beIN SPORTS (“Prize”).
+- The total number of Contest winner in this competition is three (3) winners each receiving an iTunes Gift Card worth 300 HKD, to be determined by beIN SPORTS (“Prize”).

 Prize Conditions